Penalty box: Rugby union

-Use of the sin bin was introduced to rugby union in 2001.
+Use of the sin bin was introduced to rugby union in 2001 for players receiving a yellow card.
+The suspension period lasts 10 minutes of playing time; when the game clock stops, the suspension countdown stops as well.
+The game clock does not stop after the regulation 40 minutes per half; this led to the unusual situation in a 2017 France–Wales match where multiple scrum resets meant Samson Lee, sent to the sin bin in the 41st minute, rejoined the same scrum in the 51st minute.

 A sin-binned or sent-off player may be replaced if he plays in the front row of the scrum (prop or hooker) and the team has a substitute available who is capable of filling that player's position.
 This allows contested scrums to continue during the player's suspension.
 In this instance, the team must remove one player from another position for the duration of the suspension.
 The referee usually signals such infringements by displaying a yellow card.

 In rugby union sevens, the sending-off period is 2 minutes, which despite being eight minutes shorter, is actually a more severe penalty for two reasons: first, a normal sevens match lasts only 14 minutes instead of the 80 used in 15-man union or 13-man league, meaning that the penalty lasts one seventh (14.3%) as opposed to one eighth (12.5%) of the match, and second, during this time, the offender's team must play without one seventh of their team; this opens up more space than losing one thirteenth or one fifteenth of the side.